 Something else to bear in mind is that studies have recently shown toothpaste ingredients can negatively impact the dog’s gut biome.
 Although there is one good ingredient present in toothpaste – Lactoperoxidase.
 However this is actually present in dog’s saliva.
 So increasing your dog’s saliva production seems a sensible idea to provide a healthy oral environment.
 Nature really does know best!

 Ideally start looking after your dog’s teeth as early as possible to try to prevent veterinary intervention.
-Unfortunately many dogs are predisposed genetically to poor dental health and kibble fed pets will undoubtedly require some help, especially if their teeth are not brushed regularly.
+Unfortunately many dogs are predisposed genetically to poor dental health and with the best will in the world will still require treatment.

 Unless your pet is under anaesthetic it is impossible to be able to see exactly what is going on in the mouth and most importantly under the gum line.